-Settlers Track Walk – Namadgi National Park, 1 November 2020, Report by Luke Mulders, Brindabella Bushwalking Club
+Settlers Track Walk, Namadgi National Park, 1 November 2020 walk report by Luke Mulders, Brindabella Bushwalking Club

 Setters Track was an utterly delightful walk led by Bill Gibson in southern Namadgi NP.
 The weather was cool with fresh wind and no rain.
 After a drive of 90 minutes from Kambah and a short car shuffle, our group of 12 happy walkers was underway on the 16 km round trip exploring the delightful huts in this totally stunning, unburnt section of Namadgi NP.